njker/DFKQuestRunner/README.md

 # Configuration

 Configuration is handled in `config.json`.
+Raname the config-sample.json file to config.json and make your changes.
 The key configuration settings to be aware of are:

 ```
 wallet